IsaacAndela/focus-manager/README.md

 `focusManager.capture` will only allow `modal` and it's descendants to be focused.
 Whenever an element outside `modal` receives focus, `modal` or the first focusable descendant inside `modal` will be focused.
 Thus helping keyboard users to stay inside the `modal` until it is dismissed.

 Optionally a `focusElement` can be provided.
 This element will receive the initial focus instead of the first focusable descendant.
-If no `focusElement` is provided `focusManager.focusInElement` will be used to determine which element will receive the initial focus.
+If no `focusElement` is provided `focusManager.focusInElement(modal)` will be used to determine which element will receive the initial focus.

 `focusManager.capture` will keep listening for focus events until it is released.